mandelsoft/documents/config/README.md

 dynamic one, by considering the configuration itself as part of the target environment.
 Configuration descriptions can be created, manipulated or deleted on demand, even during the execution of an installation step.
 The result is
 a recursion, which enables particular installer code to implement its configuration elements by other configuration elements.
-The decision for the mapping is not a static one, but a free decision of the implementation of the configuration elements.

 This feature is tightly coupled with the decomposition of the overall installer into separately processed configuration element types,